RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

 worker-2   OK       ready                            ipmi://10.20.0.3:6203   openstack          true
 ~~~

-For it to become managed by OpenShift as a `Machine` and for it to become a `Node`, so we can run applications on it, we need to scale the respective `MachineSet` up; this will kick off the process for deploying CoreOS, installing the OpenShift components, configuring the components to talk to our cluster, and ensuring everything is running properly.
+For it to become managed by OpenShift as a `Machine` and for it to become a `Node`, so we can run applications on it, we need to scale the respective `MachineSet` up.
+This will kick off the process for deploying RHCOS, installing the OpenShift components, configuring the components to talk to our cluster, and ensuring everything is running properly.
 When the baremetal opertator is deployed, it creates a `MachineSet` for worker nodes automatically for us:

 ~~~bash
 [lab-user@provision ~]$ oc -n openshift-machine-api get machineset